 Lunch is available to all students for a nominal cost.
 Orders for lunch are placed each morning.
 Students may also bring their lunch to school.
-All students may purchase milk.
-Applications and regulations pertaining to free and reduced-price lunches are available in September and available on-line throughout the school year.
+Applications and regulations pertaining to free and reduced-price lunches are available in September and available online throughout the school year.
 The option of prepaying for lunches is available through MySchoolBucks pay system.
 See the school website for details.
 Students who forget their lunch money may borrow from the cafeteria and repay the next day.
 All students are encouraged to bring a healthy snack each day.
-Parents are referred to the Hanover Public Schools Life Threatening Allergies policy posted on www.hanoverschools.org
+Parent(s)/guardian(s) are referred to the Hanover Public Schools Life-Threatening Allergies policy posted on www.hanoverschools.org.